bogdanpolak/class-helpers/README.md

 ### 1. Safe cleaning technique

-The huge amount of VCL (FMX) code can be cleared using helper classes, which are actually a refactoring technique for complex projects with low risk.
-Using this method, you can start upgrading your old project even without securing it with unit tests.
-Moreover the correctness of newly created helpers can be easily verified using unit tests.
-This approach allow to teach developers how to write unit tests or expand code using TDD technique (write tests first and then implement functionality) in a fun and non-invasive way.
+The huge amount of VCL (FMX) code can be cleared using class helpers, which are actually an easy refactoring technique with low risk for complex projects.
+Using this method, teams can start upgrading their legacy projects even without unit tests safety net.
+Moreover the verification of newly created helpers can be easily done with unit tests.
+This approach allow to teach developers how to write unit tests in a correct way (learn in practice F.I.R.S.T principles or other).
+Teams can also easily applay TDD development process (write tests first and then implement functionality) in a fun and non-invasive way.

-Class helpers could be also dangerous if they are used improperly.
-For this reason it is required to apply a little more disciplined process and more strict project organization, this suggestions are covered in the following sections.
+Sometimes class helpers could be also dangerous if they are used improperly.
+For this reason it is required to apply a little more disciplined development and delivery process, suggestions connected with that area are covered in the following sections.

 Class helpers benefits: